Article | Common Landscape Lighting Fixtures

 Wall Wash Lights - This is a type of floodlight is specifically designed to provide fairly even illumination across a wide surface.
 They are used for any application that seeks to fully illuminate a surface, rather than applying an oval- or wedge-shaped illumination.

 Well Lights - These include any fixture installed so the majority of the fixture is below ground (grade) level.
 Also known as In-Grade Lights.
-They are used in applications where the fixture must be in a turf area (so lawn mowers can go over them) or for hardscape application for foot of vehicular traffic may pass over the fixture.
+They are used in applications where the fixture must be in a turf area (so lawn mowers can go over them) or for hardscape applications where foot or vehicular traffic may pass over the fixture.
 Another reason to use well lights is when the light beam needs to start very close to the ground.
 For example, when lighting a column it is ideal for the illumination to start at the base of the column.
 A staked directional fixture is taller so its illumination starts between 6" and 1 ft. from the ground; a well light can illuminate surfaces only a few inches from the ground.

 Deck Lights - Since most decks are adjacent to railings, most deck lights are designed to attach to fence posts.
 They are also useful for mounting on the sides of nearby structures and stairs.